protocol/web3-dev-team/proposals/TEMPLATE.md

 #### Internal leverage
 _How much would nailing this project improve our knowledge and ability to execute future projects?_
+This has the potential to massively increase the community using and experimenting with our stack.

 <!--
 Explain the opportunity or leverage point for our subsequent velocity/impact (e.g. by speeding up development, enabling more contributors, etc)